The Distribution of Metallicities in the Local Galactic Interstellar Medium: CONSTRUCTING THE SAMPLE

 \subsection{Accumulation of Data from the Literature}

 In compiling our database of high-quality column density measurements from the literature, we focus on the following elements: B, C, N, O, Mg, Si, P, Cl, Ti, Cr, Mn, Fe, Ni, Cu, Zn, Ga, Ge, As, Kr, Cd, Sn, and Pb.
 All 22 of these elements have been analyzed in a way consistent with the methodology devised by \citet{j09}, and all have values of the depletion parameters $A_X$, $B_X$, and $z_X$ tabulated in the literature \citep{j09,r18,r23}.\footnote{While \citet{j09} determined depletion parameters for S, he pointed out difficulties in working with that element.
 The only S~{\sc ii} transitions that are available are the ones in the strong triplet that spans 1250 to 1260~\AA{}.
 For most sight lines, these absorption features are strongly saturated.
-When the total hydrogen column density is low enough, the lines are not saturated, but contributions of S~{\sc ii} from H~{\sc ii} regions can lead to misleading conclusions on the abundance of S in the neutral gas.} The inclusion of as many different elements as possible in our least-squares linear fits will help to ensure that the relative ISM metallicities we derive are robust.
+When the total hydrogen column density is low enough, the lines are not saturated, but contributions of S~{\sc ii} from H~{\sc ii} regions can lead to misleading conclusions on the abundance of S in the neutral gas.} The inclusion of as many different elements as possible in our least-squares linear fits helps to ensure that the relative ISM metallicities we derive are robust.

 Most of the dominant ions of the elements listed above have electronic transitions out of the ground state with wavelengths in the UV portion of the spectrum accessible to the Hubble Space Telescope (HST).
 For these ions, we restricted our search to determinations of column densities based on observations obtained with the Space Telescope Imaging Spectrograph (STIS) or the Goddard High Resolution Spectrograph (GHRS).
-(We do not include in our sample measurements made using earlier spaceborne instruments such as Copernicus or the International Ultraviolet Explorer.)
+We do not include in our sample measurements made using earlier spaceborne instruments such as Copernicus or the International Ultraviolet Explorer.
+Abundance determinations made using these earlier UV instruments tend to be less precise than those based on HST observations \citep[e.g.,][]{m98}.
 For a few ions (e.g., N~{\sc i}, Cl~{\sc ii}, and Fe~{\sc ii}), many of the observed transitions have wavelengths below 1200~\AA{}, a regime covered by the Far Ultraviolet Spectroscopic Explorer (FUSE).
 Finally, all of the observed transitions of Ti~{\sc ii} have wavelengths above 3000~\AA{}.
 A variety of ground-based optical telescopes have been used to study these transitions \citep[see, e.g.,][]{wc10}.

 Many investigations of elemental abundances based on observations of interstellar absorption lines fall into one of two categories.
 Some studies focus on one or several elements and obtain abundances for a large, diverse set of interstellar sight lines \citep[e.g.,][]{c04,c06,r11,r18,r23,j19}.
 Others focus on a single line of sight and derive abundances for as many atomic (and molecular) species as possible \citep[e.g.,][]{s02,s03,w20}.
 Both types of investigations are utilized in the present study, where our aim is to compile as many reliable elemental abundance measurements as possible for as large a sample as is feasible.